Link Search Menu Expand Document

 L7 SD1

 2. The home device should decode each monster before displaying it by XORing the decoded monster with its key (this is basically how decryption/encryption algorithms work, but with more complicated/mathematically secure operators!).
 Find the “TODO” annotation in home_utils.ino and perform this computation.
 Upload the code onto the Arduinos.
-Open the Serial Monitor for the home device, and note the command-line interface that allows you to display monsters by inputting a number.
+Open the serial monitor for the home device, and note the command-line interface that allows you to display monsters by inputting a number.
 Input 0 on the serial monitor and observe your first captured monster!

 L7 SD2